02 WorldWide Review

 But, actually getting there is a completely different story.

-The team building component is why I personally avoid MLMs.
-I’ve found that most the people I know simply aren’t interested – and certainly don’t have the dedication needed to be successful.
-I don’t know about you, but I’d much prefer to build a business that is based off my own skills and efforts, rather than having to rely on other people as well.
+The team-building component is why I personally avoid MLMs.
+I’ve found that most of the people I know simply aren’t interested – and certainly don’t have the dedication needed to be successful.
+I don’t know about you, but I’d much prefer to build a business that is based on my own skills and efforts, rather than having to rely on other people as well.